-(RYT-500) For Martin, the path to yoga started in the streets of New York and were firmly cultivated in the jungles of Costa Rica.
+(RYT-500) For Martin, the journey to yoga started in the studios of New York, and were firmly cultivated during his time in the jungles of Costa Rica.
 Having grown up in Palm Beach and attending the Palm Beach Day School, Martin graduated from Johns Hopkins University with a double B.A. in Near Eastern Studies (Egyptology) and Writing Seminars, and then directly matriculated into the M.A.
 Writing Seminars program, and then earned an M.F.A. at NYU, where he taught in the Expository and Creative Writing Programs as an adjunct lecturer.

 As a freelance writer, his work appeared inThe New Yorker, Vanity Fair, Esquire, Harper's Bazaar, Paper Magazine, The Wall Street Journal, Travel + Leisure, The New York Times’ “T” Magazine, The New York Post, Avenue Magazine, Hemispheres Magazine, Huffington Post, and The Palm Beach Daily News, among others.
 He served as Editor-at-Large for Scene Magazine, a glossy produced by the New York Observer, and wrote men's style and lifestyle columns for various publications.